 If the other calendar is a sub-calendar, we don't currently support that behavior, but we'd love to hear from you to better understand your motivations.
 Perhaps it'll inspire us to add support for this!

-If the other calendar is a primary calendar on another account, that means you simply need to switch to signup for Reclaim using that account and likely discontinue use of this current one.
+If the other calendar is a primary calendar on another account, that means you simply need to switch your Main Account.